_edited.png)

 Why it matters:

 Manager behavior drives clarity, throughput, engagement, and retention.
-Strategies fail when expected rhythms aren’t adopted.
+Strategy fails when expected manager rhythms aren’t adopted.

 How we measure it: